zeroX397/ProyekFSP/documentation/README.md

   ![Teams page](teams-page.png)
   *You can click **Details** to see team's details.
 And then you may send application through **Apply** button*

   Please take a note that users **HAVE to fill** the application form.
-Write a short description about applicant at maximum 100 **CHARACTERS**.
+Write a short description about applicant at **maximum 100 CHARACTERS (not words)**.
 For example, users can describe about their favorite roles, main agents/heroes, etc. After done with it, users may send it by clicking **Apply** button.

   ![Fill the application form](application-form.png)
   ***Example only**.
 Fill the application form with short description.
 You may or may not include a contact (optional of course).*